 (g) The quorum for AGMs will be 25% of the membership

-(h) The Chairman of the Club shall hold a deliberative as well as a casting vote at general and committee meetings.
+(h) The Chairman (or The Secretary in the Chairman’s absence) of PTTC shall hold a deliberative as well as a casting vote at general and committee meetings.

-(i) An Extraordinary General Meeting (EGM) shall be called by an application in writing to the Secretary supported by at least 10% of the members of the Club.
+(i) An Extraordinary General Meeting (EGM) shall be called by an application in writing to the Secretary supported by at least 10% of the members of PTTC.
 The committee shall also have the power to call an EGM by decision of a simple majority of the committee members.